 Most binary option providers operate through an online platform.
 You have to make a minimum deposit to set up an account before you can start trading.
 There’s usually also a minimum amount you need to place on a trade.
 Once you’ve placed a trade, in most cases your money is locked in until the option expires.
 If you decide you’d like to stop trading, you should receive the balance of your account back.
 This is the initial sum you invested, plus or minus any wins or losses.
 Make sure you confirm this before paying your deposit.

 - Making money from investing in binary options isn’t as simple as it looks.
 Most online platforms make binary trading look easy by promoting a simple three-step process – online tutorials, educational materials and pop-up chat boxes.
 Don’t be fooled.
 Guessing the short-term movements of a share price, currency, index or commodity is extremely difficult, even for professionals.
 It’s possible to lose a lot of money trading in this way.

 - Options offering high pay outs (up to 500%) are likely to be structured in a way that makes the probability of winning quite low.
 If it seems too good to be true, it most likely is.

 - Some trading platforms have refused to credit customer accounts or reimburse accounts after accepting money.
 Most foreign traders are unregulated.
 This means there’s little oversight and there’s a higher risk the provider may default on its payments or the investment could be a scam.
-See our warnings, alerts and scams page for tips on how to protect yourself.
+See our avoid scams page for tips on how to protect yourself.

 - By investing in binary options, there’s a higher chance you could become a victim of fraud.
 Online platforms may not be regulated, which makes fraudulent behaviour much easier.
 We’ve been advised of platforms manipulating software so the provider doesn’t have to pay out.
 Examples include changing the duration of the trade so it generates a loss or cancelling the trade altogether.